hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-From a smart contract perspective, permission checks only involve two
-components: a public key and the name of the smart-contract-defined permission.
+From a smart contract perspective, permission checks involve three components: a public key, the name of the smart-contract-defined permission, and the owner of the record.
 All authorization checks thus can be written as:

   ```
-  if (!has_permission(state, public_key, permission_name)) {
+  if (!has_permission(state, public_key, permission_name, record_owner)) {
       // return invalid transaction status
   }
   ```

 The public key is usually obtained from the transaction's signer’s public key.
-Therefore, the authorization check determines whether the signer of the transaction has the permission required.
+Therefore, the authorization check determines whether the signer of the transaction has the permission required for a given organization.
 If the check fails, the transaction will be considered invalid.

 Grid Pike v2 defines the data structures and logic for the `has_permission()` function, which is provided to the smart contract by the Grid SDK.
 The